falsandtru/typed-dom/README.md

 ### i18n

 Create a helper factory function for i18n.
 However, client-side translation is inefficient except live updates due to the following increase in traffic data size.
+Therefore, this is merely a demonstration of high extensibility of Typed-DOM.

 - Schema of translation data.
 - Logic of translation.